awsdocs/aws-kms-developer-guide/doc_source/programming-grants.md

 # Working with Grants<a name="programming-grants"></a>

 The examples in this topic use the AWS KMS API to create, view, retire, and revoke grants on AWS KMS customer master keys \(CMKs\)\.
+For more details about using grants in AWS KMS, see [Using Grants](grants.md)\.

 **Topics**
 + [Creating a Grant](#create-grant)